owasp-dep-scan/blint/README.md

 # Introduction

-BLint is a Binary Linter to check the security properties, capabilities, and hardcoded credentials in your executables.
+BLint is a Binary Linter to check the security properties, and capabilities in your executables.
 It is powered by [lief](https://github.com/lief-project/LIEF)

 [![BLint Demo](https://asciinema.org/a/438138.png)](https://asciinema.org/a/438138)